 - 1 1-inch knob fresh ginger (peeled)

 - 3 cloves garlic

-- 3 tbsp Jamaican jerk seasoning
+- 3 Tablespoons Jamaican jerk seasoning

-- 3 tbsp cooking oil
+- 3 Tablespoons cooking oil

-- 3 tbsp water
+- 3 Tablespoons water

-When you're ready to cook, start up your smoker (or oven) and try to keep the temperature around 200 degrees.
-Once your grill/oven is up to temperature, place the wings directly on the grill grate or on a metal cooling rack over a cookie sheet.
+- Smoke the wings.
+Once your smoker is up to temperature, place the wings directly on the grill grates or on a metal cooling rack over a cookie sheet.
 You don't want the wings to cook sitting in their own juices or the skin will be soggy instead of crisp.
 Shake on some additional jerk seasoning before closing the door, if you like.

+- Finish smoking.
 Flip wings over every 30 minutes.
 Allow the wings to cook for a total of 1 1/2 hours.
 The wings will be brown and crispy and the internal temperature should read 165-170 degrees F.

 - Serve immediately.
 Serve with a side of ranch dressing/sour cream/Greek yogurt to cool the heat a little and garnish with additional sliced green onions.